Danieldemanou/RelevanC/README.md

 In order to run the script, you must unzip the data and put it in the folder in which is the script

 Command: time python script.py

+This script should take 3 to 5 min to run depending on computer used